Otis Hughley Jr.

 Otis Hughley Jr. (born September 25, 1964) is an American basketball coach who is the head coach of the Senegal women's national basketball team.
-He previously served as the head coach of the Nigeria women's national basketball team, where he guided the team to three AfroBasket Women championships and the 2020 Summer Olympics.
+He previously served as the head coach of the Nigeria women's national basketball team, where he guided the team to two AfroBasket Women championships and the 2020 Summer Olympics.

 Early life

 Raised in Jersey City, Hughley graduated in 1982 from Henry Snyder High School, where he played quarterback on the school's football team.
 He also played on the school's basketball team with future National Basketball Association player Rafael Addison.

 After graduating from Snyder, he enrolled at the College of Eastern Utah where he played both college basketball and college football.
 He next enrolled at Livingston University (now University of West Alabama) where he played football as a starting quarterback.
 Upon graduating from Livingston, Snyder played professionally and helped coach football for the Varese Skorpions in Varese, Italy in the Italian Football League.
 He also coached a men's basketball team.
 He eventually returned to the United States where he worked as an administrator at Bishop State Community College.